nipun2003/CustomAnalogClock/README.md

 # Usage
   For using this view you just need to add [AnalogClockView](https://github.com/nipun2003/CustomAnalogClock/blob/main/AnalogClock/app/src/main/java/com/nipunapps/AnalogClockView/AnalogClockView.java) class in your main project

-      Important --> If the class show some error you just need to import your project R
+      Important --> If the class show some error you just need to import your project R and change the package name with your package name

   And the [attrs.xml](https://github.com/nipun2003/CustomAnalogClock/blob/main/AnalogClock/app/src/main/res/values/attrs.xml) in your res/values folder.